Frank Kimmel: ARCA

-On August 2, 2008, Kimmel was injured in a 3 car crash on lap 68 at Pocono Raceway, suffering a concussion.
+On August 2, 2008, Kimmel was injured in a three car crash on lap 68 at Pocono Raceway, suffering a concussion.
 He was taken to the hospital for observation overnight.
-Though lacking a title sponsor for the entire year of 2008, Frank and team were able to pull out a 2nd-place finish in points by a margin of 50.
-The loss of the championship was not the surprising part of that year but rather the surprise was how close Kimmel Racing was to winning a tenth title.
-As a result of his performance, Ansell and Menards joined forces with him the following season, a partnership that continues to this day.
+Though lacking a title sponsor for the entire year of 2008, Kimmel and his team won three races and were able to pull out a second-place finish in points by a margin of 50.
+The loss of the championship was not the surprising part of that year but rather the surprise was how close Kimmel was to winning a tenth title.
+As a result of his performance, Ansell and Menards joined forces with him the following season, a partnership that continued until the end of his racing career.

 Following the 2011 ARCA Racing Series season, Kimmel left the Kimmel Racing team, and drove for ThorSport Racing in the ARCA Racing Series starting in 2012.

 On June 30, 2013, under crew chief Jeriod Prince, Kimmel tied Iggy Katona's record for most wins in the ARCA Racing Series, winning his 79th career victory at Winchester Speedway.
 On October 4, 2013, he clinched his tenth ARCA Racing Series championship at Kansas Speedway.
 Kimmel went on to win the race, surpassing Katona to become the all-time win leader in ARCA Racing Series history.

 For the 2014 season, Kimmel moved to Win-Tron Racing, retaining his No. 44.
 His final start came in 2016.

 Kimmel holds ARCA records in a number of categories, including starts, wins, and poles.

 On December 20, 2019, KBR Development hired Kimmel as team general manager.

 NASCAR

 Kimmel made seven starts in the NASCAR Cup Series, five of those coming with Travis Carter Motorsports in 2002.
 He found little success in the series.
 His best finish to date was a 26th-place finish at Charlotte Motor Speedway.
 He had one Busch Series start.
-Through 2010 he had had two top-10 finishes from twelve Craftsman Truck Series starts. and ran the 2011 and 2013 Camping World Truck Series season finales at Homestead-Miami Speedway for ThorSport Racing.
+Through 2010 he had two top-ten finishes from twelve Craftsman Truck Series starts. and ran the 2011 and 2013 Camping World Truck Series season finales at Homestead-Miami Speedway for ThorSport Racing.

 IROC

 Kimmel was invited to participate in the 2006 edition of the International Race of Champions, IROC XXX.
 Kimmel was the first ever ARCA Racing Series driver to be assigned a seat in IROC.

-That season, he placed seventh in points with a best finish of third in the first race of the four-race IROC season.
+That season, Kimmel placed seventh in points with a best finish of third in the first race of the four-race IROC season.